1evgen/CalculatorApp/README.md

 All these features were meticulously worked on and tested using the Jest framework to ensure reliable and stable functioning of the calculator when working with different data types.

-### The deployed project can be found at the following link: ...